LAION-AI/natural_voice_assistant/README.md

 4. handles multi-speaker conversations with interruptions, affirmations and thinking pauses
 5. runs fully local, on consumer hardware.

-This demo shows an interaction with the current version of BUD-E on an NVIDIA GTX 4090. [].
+[This demo](https://youtu.be/SYWDucn8RL8) shows an interaction with the current version of BUD-E on an NVIDIA GTX 4090.
 With this setup, the voice assistant answers with a latency of *300 to 500 milliseconds*.

+## Quick Start
+1. Clone this repository and follow the installation guide in the readme.
+2. Start the voice assistant by running the *main.py* file in the repository root.
+3. Wait until "Listening.." is printed to the console and start speaking.

 ## Roadmap
 Altough the conversations with the current version of BUD-E already feel quite natural, there are still a lot of components and features missing what we need to tackle on the way to a truly and naturally feeling voice assistant.
 The immediate open work packages we'd like to tackle are as follows: